Moral Absolutes and Moral Relativism

 Every way of a man is right in his own eyes: but the LORD pondereth the hearts.
 (Proverbs 21:2)

 Scripture clearly shows that God wants moral absolutes.
 Moral relativism is clearly an abomination to Him.
 After all, the reason that we have laws is the need for moral absolutes.
 Besides, people who do believe in moral relativism often question another person's moral beliefs if these beliefs negatively affect the first person.
 For example, few people would approve of their spouses being sexual relativists.
 If the whole society were to have moral relativism as its norm, we would end up with anarchy.
-This is similar to the society during Judges 17:6 and Judges 21:25 (which, in Deuteronomy 12:8, God gave a Thou shalt not), when God would oppress the Israelites for their continual disobedience.
+This is similar to the society during Judges 17:6 and Judges 21:25 (which, in Deuteronomy 12:8 and Proverbs 3:5-7, God gave a Thou shalt not), when God would oppress the Israelites for their continual disobedience.

 All scripture references are from the King James Version unless otherwise noted.
 Please see my about page for why I chose this translation.